wjhopper/PBS-R-Manual/basics.md

 The examples sections demonstrate a simple application of the function.
 When using a function for the first time, or you find yourself confused by a part of the documentation, running and tweaking the examples you find here is a great way to get a concrete understanding of how the function behaves.

 #### The Return Value {-}
 The `matrix` function lacks one field in the help file that most R function have - the "Value" field.
 This section describes what the function outputs, i.e., what it "returns" to the caller.
-The `matrix` function can get away with omitting this section, because it's return value is fairly obvious - a matrix!
+The `matrix` function can get away with omitting this section, because its return value is fairly obvious - a matrix!
 But functions with more complicated outputs need to describe what they return in more detail, so the user can understand how to process the output in their own code.

 ## Data Manipulation
-Data manipulations describes the processes of editing and re-organizing a set of observations in order to facilitate a subsequent analysis.
+Data manipulation describes the processes of editing and re-organizing a set of observations in order to facilitate a subsequent analysis.
 In this guide, we will cover three main data manipulation processes: indexing, subsetting, and replacement.
-Since data manipulations typically begins by importing data from a file on your hard drive into R, we will begin this section describing how to import or "read in"
+Since data manipulation typically begins by importing data from a file on your hard drive into R, we will begin this section describing how to import or "read in"

 ### Tidy Data
 It's worth beginning with an outline of a well-formatted data set.